 - Import Meters from HeavyJob or Telematics – Meters drive the schedule of preventative maintenance.
 Current readings that automatically flow from a GPS telematics unit will ensure you perform maintenance on time.
 If you do not have telematics units on your equipment, you can use the meters entered from your foreman on your HeavyJob timecards to drive the maintenance schedule.
 Every time a timecard is locked or sent into the manager, it can send the meter to Equipment360.

 “There is a strong community, and a lot of science out there surrounding equipment management,” says Jesse.
 “Lean into the resources that are out there like the Mike Vorsters and Andy Agoos of the world, and join roundtable discussions whenever you find an opportunity with HCSS.
 Let’s learn from those who pioneered by doing it the hard way, and find better metrics to track because it will make life easier.”

 He also encourages using Equipment360 to have better conversations with other parts of the company.
 “Sometimes a relationship can develop between the shop and the field,” says Jesse.
 “We’re always looking for ways to schedule repairs while keeping the field operational and keep our availability transparent.
 We also keep track of normal wear and tear versus abnormal use of equipment so that we can provide training opportunities for operators, and data to support spikes in equipment damage.

-Let us know in the comments how you are pushing improvement with your equipment department, and join the HCSS Community to connect with other HCSS users.
+Let us know in the comments how you are pushing improvement with your equipment department, and join the HCSS Community to connect with construction equipment managers and other HCSS users.

 HCSS Fleet Support specializes in Equipment360, and can help you with your questions using the software.
 They are available all the time at 855-231-7877.